Thinking of Remodeling? How to Avoid Getting Burned

 Select a company you make a connection with

-Think of the selection process as a dating scenario, and the initial consultation is like a first date.
-You would likely not go on a second date with someone who didn’t listen to you, or someone who was overly pushy with their agenda.
-The decision to renovate is a big commitment of your time and resources so it is incredibly important to have a trusting and transparent relationship with your selected contractor.
+Think of the selection process as a dating scenario, and the initial consultation as a first date.
+You would likely not go on a second date with someone who didn’t listen to you or who was overly pushy with their agenda.
+The decision to renovate is a big commitment of your time and resources, so it is incredibly important to have a trusting and transparent relationship with your selected contractor.

 Style is Important